-Our Common Stock and Public Warrants are currently listed on Nasdaq under the symbols "SRZN" and "SRZNW", respectively.
-We expect to list the PIPE Warrants on Nasdaq under the symbol "SRZNXZ."
+Our Common Stock, Public Warrants and PIPE Warrants are currently listed on Nasdaq under the symbols "SRZN," "SRZNW" and "SRZNXZ," respectively.
 Prior to the consummation of the Business Combination, Consonance's Class A ordinary shares, units and warrants were listed on Nasdaq under the symbols "CHFW," "CHFW.U" and "CHFW.W," respectively.